Fiction: The Four Pillars

 It wasn't her fault.
 She played it over and over in her mind so many times just to be sure.
 Had she dressed too sexy?
 Had she worn too much make-up?
 Had she wanted it to happen, after all?
 The answer was no to all the above.

-She was just a girl in the wrong place at the wrong time.
+She was just a young girl in the wrong place at the wrong time.

 Nellie had walked four miles from home to meet up with Sheila Tinsley, her best friend, at The Red Gator.
 A sort of bar and grill deal just on the outskirts of the Great Atchafalaya swamp.
-It was a popular place to relax, get a bite to eat or get blazing drunk for under twenty dollars.
+It was a popular place to relax, snag a bite to eat or get blazin’ drunk for under twenty bucks.
 The clientele was mostly lower income locals, tourists headed into New Orleans and truck drivers passing through, headed over to U.S. Route 90.
 It was not always friendly to young black girls, but Nellie felt safe today.
 They both had what Sheila called “dangereuse savoir faire”.
-Plus, Sheila had a .45 Auto in her pink sequined purse, just in case.
-Nellie used to have an ACP in her satchel bag until her daddy stole it.
+Plus, Sheila had a 45 Auto in her pink sequined purse, just in case.
+Nellie used to have a 45 ACP in her satchel until her daddy stole it.
 Bastard.

 The two girls sipped their wine, talked and laughed about everything and anything, as good friends do.
 Three hours later, after the goodbye hugs and kisses, the two girls parted ways.
 Sheila walked one way and Nellie the other.